giacomogroppi/writernote-qt/android/README.md

-it contains libzip for android
+it contains a script to compile libzip for android

-to download the right library of libzip run lib_libzip_compile.sh to compile it run ./build.sh
+before compile you need to exe lib_libzip_compile.sh to compile it run ./build.sh

 to compile android application you need a openjdk 8, and gradle